Ma5ha/post-mangment/README.md

-# PostsManagment
+# PostsManagmentApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.4.
-Application is
+Application allows you manage post and comments,

 ## Development server